RobinWierenga/facebookfriends/README.md

-# docker-compose-laravel
+# facebookfriends example project

 Example project for facebookfriend finder.
+This demonstrates how you can determine if a friend is connected through another friend based on a local data structure.
+This is not connected to facebook so it can be used in any application.

-Based on setup provided by: [here](https://dev.to/aschmelyun/the-beauty-of-docker-for-local-laravel-development-13c0).
+Based on setup provided [here](https://dev.to/aschmelyun/the-beauty-of-docker-for-local-laravel-development-13c0).

 ## Usage